engtuncay/engtuncay.github.io/csharp-dotnet/notes/ude-mvc-mosh.md

 for example, when we request `localhost.com/api/customers`, it send the request to the controller. and the controller does some works and then sends the request to the model and takes the answer and sends it to the view.

+and router task is to select the right controller to handle a request.

+## Recommended Extension for Visual Studio

+- Productivity Power Tools 2013
+- Web Essentials
+- Resharper